raywa04/CS4348-Project1/develog.md

 - Write log entries to a file in the format YYYY-MM-DD HH:MM [ACTION] MESSAGE.
 - Handle the "QUIT" command to stop logging.

+# Devlog Entry - [03-18-2025, 9:00PM]
+### **Accomplishments:**
+- I accomplished my goal for this session.
+- Successfully implemented the logger program in Python.
+- The logger accepts a log file name as a command-line argument and writes log entries in the format YYYY-MM-DD HH:MM [ACTION] MESSAGE.
+- Tested the logger by manually entering log messages and verified that the log file (log.txt) was created and updated correctly.
+- Also tested automated input by redirecting input from a file (input.txt), which worked as expected.

+### **Problems Encountered:**
+- Initially, I wasn’t sure how to handle the "QUIT" command to stop the logger.
+I resolved this by checking for "QUIT" in the input loop and breaking out of the loop when it’s received.
+- I also had to ensure that the log file was flushed after each write to avoid delays in writing to the file.
+This was fixed by calling f.flush() after each log entry.

+### **Additional Accomplishments:**
+- Added error handling for cases where the log message doesn’t contain both an action and a message (e.g., if the user enters an empty line or only one word).
+- Tested edge cases, such as empty log messages and very long log messages, to ensure the logger handles them gracefully.

+### **Goals for next session:**
+- Implement encryption part of the project.